wp-plugins/code-snippets-extended/README.txt

 I express my gratitude to Jonas Dahl.
 He helped me with a lot of bugs.
-Jonas Dahl translated this plugin into Deutche ladguage.
+Jonas Dahl translated this plugin into Deutche language.

 == Installation ==